rudrodip/DOMinoz/README.md

 ## VDOM Model

-The virtual DOM in DOMino is built around simple JavaScript objects that represent DOM nodes and component instances.
+The virtual DOM in DOMinoz is built around simple JavaScript objects that represent DOM nodes and component instances.

 ### VNode Interface